TechWorksHub/best-practice-guide/_sources/using-this-guide.rst.txt

 Using this guide
 =================================

-This guide will help you answer 5 questions step by step:

-* Should I use AI/ML?
-* How do I define my AI/ML project
-* How do I collect data?
-* How do I train my AI/ML application?
-* How do I deploy my AI/ML application?

-Answering these questions will take you from conceptualizing your AI application through to deploying it in the real world.

 These 5 questions are broken into smaller questions, requirements, and tasks to be completed.
 We set out the question in the order they should be considered.
 We strongly recommend you don't skip ahead, although from time to time you may